Boeheim’s 26 lead Syracuse past Virginia Tech, 71-69

 Syracuse: Boeheim made six shots in a row during his 18-point string for the Orange, including three 3-pointers, one from about 25 feet.
 It was Boeheim who also hit a 3-pointer from about 30 feet to beat the shot clock in Syracuse’s overtime victory at Virginia a week earlier.

-Virginia Tech: Freshman Jalen Cone didn’t appear to have any jitters in his first career start.
-He hit back-to-back 3-pointers, the second with 16:32 left in the half, causing Orange coach Jim Boeheim to call a timeout. … The Hokies had just seven turnovers, but two came immediately after they pulled within 55-53 with 8:32 remaining.
+Virginia Tech: Cone, a freshman, didn’t appear to have any jitters in his first career start.
+He hit back-to-back 3-pointers, the second with 16:32 left in the half, causing the Orange to call a timeout.
+Cone is now 34 for 61 (55.7%) on the season from 3-point territory. … The Hokies had just seven turnovers, but two came immediately after they pulled within 55-53 with 8:32 remaining.

 UP NEXT